MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-delete-revise-project-budget.md

 ## Create a project cost budget

-Create a project cost budget by following the below steps.
+Create a project cost budget by following below steps.

-  1. Sign-in to Project Operations
+  1. Sign-in to Project Operations.
-  2. Change area to **Projects** in left nav
+  2. Change area to **Projects** in left nav.
   3. Click on the project you wish to create a budget for.
   4. In the project page, you should see **Create Budget** in the top ribbon.
-  5. Select how you wish to create a budget – **Manual** or **From estimates**
+  5. Select how you wish to create a budget – **Manual** or **From estimates**.

   - If Manual is selected, a **Budget** tab would be created with empty rows in a grid.
   - Click **+New Project Budget Line** on top of the grid to create budget lines.